Xeom/edil/doc/commands.md

 Various indent modes can be set:
- * `spacify` - By default, indentation to a specific depth is achived using tabs as much as possible, and spaces as needed after the tabs.
+ * `spacify` - By default, indentation to a specific depth is achieved using tabs as much as possible, and spaces as needed after the tabs.
 If spacify mode is enabled, then only spaces are used.
  * `auto` - If this mode is active, when the enter key is pressed,